blackgeorge-boom/Frama-C/mss/README.txt

 Maximum Segment Sum Problem

-A segment sum of an array is the sum of a continuous elements in the array.
+A segment sum of an array is the sum of a contiguous elements in the array.

   ssum(A, i, j) = A[i] + A[i + 1] + ... + A[j]